 3. Bring your own bike.

 This is the only surefire way to get around Black Rock City.
 Apparently you can rent bikes in Reno but this is an additional expense and not guaranteed.
 I picked up a beater bike at Yellow Bike Project in Austin on the cheap.
+Check out this complete list of bike share companies in the United States on Bike Munk.
 Unfortunately, this bike eventually went missing after forgetting where I parked it.
 I was forced to borrow a bike until the derailleur fell off.
 The desert is a harsh mistress, so it's important to rely on your own inner resources whenever possible.
 Eventually, I discovered the community bike initiative just outside Center Camp.
 This solution was also fraught with problems since these bikes are fair game for anyone.
 You're not allowed to lock them either.
 One time I made this mistake and an official at Yellow Bike Camp came confiscated the bike and my U-lock.
 Also, make sure to keep your naked rear end off the seats unless you want to risk contracting herpes, gonorrhea, or who knows what else.
 Just because a toilet seat may be cleaner than a doorknob doesn't mean you should trust the bike seats at Burning Man.
 Everyone rides them just a bus route, to quote a Jay-Z song.

 4. Wear your mask and goggles.